-- If the inhaler or spray is opened and unused, the entire cartridge is P075 listed waste.
+- If opened and unused, the entire cartridge is a P075-listed waste.

-- If the inhaler or spray has been used for its intended purpose, but there is still a residue of nicotine remaining inside the cartridge or bottle, it is still P075 RCRA listed hazardous waste.
+- If it has been used for its intended purpose, but there is still a residue of nicotine remaining inside the cartridge or bottle, it is still a P075-listed hazardous waste.
 It may also be dangerous waste for toxicity under our state-only criteria.

 RCRA hazardous nicotine waste

-Manage as a dangerous waste at a RCRA-permitted facility.
+Manage as a dangerous waste at a RCRA permitted facility.
+This includes:

 State-only dangerous waste nicotine

 You can assume nicotine formulations that are not RCRA hazardous waste are state-only dangerous waste.
 To determine the waste is not a state-only dangerous waste, you must know the:

 - Remaining concentration of the nicotine and other ingredients.

 - Acute toxicity information of the nicotine and other ingredients.